 Frequently asked questions

-Summer semester 2020 funding is available to students on a first-come, first-served basis through August 9.
+Fall semester 2020 funding is available to students on a first-come, first-served basis through December 13.
 To access this funding, students must apply electronically through mystarkstate on the “my stuff” tab and click on “CARES Act Application”.
 Information on how to access mystarkstate can be found here.

 The following frequently asked questions (FAQs) provide guidance and information about this funding and the process to apply.

 Who is eligible for the CARES Act emergency grants funding?

 Students currently enrolled in fall semester 2020 classes at Stark State College who have unforeseen emergency expenses related to disruption of campus operations due to the coronavirus are eligible to apply for emergency funding.
 To receive the funds, you are required to be eligible to participate in the Title IV (Pell Grant and student loan) financial aid programs.
 You do not need to be a financial aid recipient but are required to complete the Free Application for Federal Student Aid (FAFSA).
 If you have not yet filed the FAFSA, you can file at fafsa.gov.